Webinar Popup Cancel button

 A triadic color scheme is made up of three colors that are equally spaced on the color wheel.
 Some of the most common triadic palettes are blue, red, and yellow; and violet, green, and orange.

 To avoid this, you can choose one dominant color and use the others sparingly, or simply subdue the other two colors by selecting a softer tint, as Burger King has done with its logo.
+This approach works well for packaging design color strategies, ensuring that the visual appeal remains strong without overwhelming the audience.
+For example, when creating a color combination for packaging, brands often tone down secondary colors to allow the primary one to shine.

 Image Source: Seek Logo